dmyers87/cache_wrangling/README.md

 The report specifies cache usage by database collection, including the collection's associated indexes.
 The percentage that the collection or index is used of the available cache is also displayed on each line.
-For the `sample_airbnb` database above, the collection is consuming `97.6 mb` or `48.35%` of the available cache.
+For the `sample_airbnb` database above, the collections are consuming `97.67 mb` or `93.18%` of the available cache.
-The indexes consume about another `418,311 b` or `0.30%` of the available cache.
+The indexes consume about another `4,069 b` or less than `0.01%` of the available cache.
 One can compare the total collections and indexes for the database to see how much of the collections and indexes are cached.

 You'll also find the total cache consumed by all databases in the cluster at the top of the report.
-In the report above, the cluster is consuming `72.7%` of the `256 mb` of configured cache.
+In the report above, the cluster is consuming `10.24%` of the `1,024 mb` of configured cache.

 **A Note About Configured Cache**